tnichols217/notes/BritLit/Edward Lear.md

 - Taught Elizabeth Gould and also contributed to John Gould's works
 - Loved to compose nonsense music and composed songs to a lot of poems of his era
 - Had a huge crush on Franklin Lushington, but he didnt reciprocate and remained friends for over 40 years until his death
-- Also proposed to a girl
+- Also proposed to a girl 46 years younger twice, but rejected